Coding Interview Prep with Contral

 Does Contral help with system design interviews?

 Yes.
-Build Mode lets you architect real systems — APIs, databases, caching layers — inside the IDE.
-You'll understand system design patterns by building them, not just reading about them on a whiteboard.
+Build Mode lets you architect real systems such as APIs, databases, and caching layers inside the IDE.
+You understand system design patterns by building them rather than just reading about them on a whiteboard, and Defense Mode helps you explain your architectural choices.

 Start Preparing Smarter